Special Programme on Human Reproduction

-The Human Reproduction Program -UNDP/UNFPA/UNICEF/WHO/World Bank Special Programme of Research, Development and Research Training in Human Reproduction (HRP) is a WHO co-sponsored research programme on human reproduction.
+The Human Reproduction Programme -UNDP/UNFPA/UNICEF/WHO/World Bank Special Programme of Research, Development and Research Training in Human Reproduction (HRP) is a WHO co-sponsored research programme on human reproduction.
 HRP is based at the WHO headquarters in Geneva, Switzerland.
 Its goal is to support and coordinate research on a global scale.
 It is part of the Sexual and Reproductive Health and Research (SRH) department of the WHO.

 It resulted in the following marketed combined injectable contraceptives: